The 19 types of envelope for a million different messages

 Moving on to something a little different, this has a sturdy inset to make it suitable for bulky items, such as nuts and bolts.
 The bottom folds out flat to make it idea for labelling

-Board-back pocket
+Board-backed pocket

 If you ever received or sent photos in the mail, you’ll be familiar with this, it’s a board on side, and paper on the other, stiff enough to stop the postie from bending it, one would hope!

-Commercial square Flap
+Commercial square flap

 This is an envelope that you might not seal.
 It’s used for gifts or vouchers and has a large top flap equal in size to the bottom flap.
 They’re square cut so the meet in the middle and look a little luxurious for public presentation.